Dear Souls and Hearts Community Members,

 Check out Episode 85 of my podcast Interior Integration for Catholics to find out all about the different subtle ways that perfectionism can derail us from deep relating and seeking the good.

 Shame, fear and perfectionism.
 These three compromise our human formation.
 In the Resilient Catholics Community we work on these things together, as imperfect, struggling human beings real men and women, embodied beings, both natural and spiritual, in all of who we are, not who we thing we should be, but who we are right now.
 We work on the natural obstacles, psychological and emotional that keep us from a deeper relational intimacy with God and Mary.
 Anything in our wounded humanity that gets in the way of us relating with others, we are going to bring into our prayer, into our relational space with God and Mary.

-The Resilient Catholics Community is open until December 31 for new applicants.
+If these reflections resonate with you, consider joining the Resilient Catholics Community.
 Lots of information and the application form are on our landing page here.

 See you next week!
 In our Lord and our Lady,